thedevdojo/voyager/docs/v0.10/Readme.md

 Now, when you have save the results from your Many-to-Many relationship the ID's of each selected value will be synced and added to your pivot table.

-> Please note that this can also be configured as a normal `Select Dropdown`.
+> Please note that this can also be configured as a normal `Select Dropdown` in case you need a simple multiple selection with fixed `options` instead of `relationship`.

 You can optionally add a new page_slug property to the relationships object in the BREAD details in order to display proper links to relationship records. i.e.: